givasile/effector/docs/docs/guides.md

+- [Methods — the math reference](./guides/methods.md): How each method (PDP, ALE, RHALE) defines and estimates the global effect and its heterogeneity, with the exact formulas behind the plots
 - [Efficiency of global methods](./notebooks/guides/efficiency_global.md): Compares the global methods in terms of runtime
 - [Efficiency of regional methods](./notebooks/guides/efficiency_regional.md): Compares the regional methods in terms of runtime